 Mantoo (Dumpling) Project

 Food brings people together.
-The mantoo project This little dumpling project has given rise to cultural understanding, employment opportunities & togetherness in the community, as well as lots of delicious Afghani food.
+This little dumpling project has given rise to cultural understanding, employment opportunities & togetherness in the community, as well as lots of delicious Afghani food.
 Unlike the usual practise of serving dumpling steamed, our Afghans have found an innovative way to serve their mantoo frozen.
 This way, you have a choice to steam or deep fry it at your convinience.
 The mantoo comes in chicken, beef and most recently, we have added a vegan options too.

 Working together, we all have something to bring to the table.